Use of $Z$ polarization in $e^+e^- \to ZH$ to measure the triple-Higgs coupling: polarization parameters and lepton angular asymmetries

 with $\sigma_{SM}$ being the SM cross section for the process $e^+e^- \to Z^*H \to \ell\bar{\ell}H$ ($\ell= e, \mu$) at a collider with integrated luminosity $\mathcal{L}$ and $A_{SM}$ is the corresponding value of asymmetry in the SM.

-\comment{ The efficiency of measurement of the lepton pair in $Z$ decay is taken from earlier works \cite{TLEP,Asner,Fujii:2017vwa} to be 0.9\% at $\sqrt{s}=250$ GeV, and appropriately scaled for other energies.
-For example, the efficiencies expected at other colliders are 0.4\% at FCC-ee for $\sqrt{s}=240$ GeV and luminosity 10 ab$^{-1}$ \cite{TLEP}, 3.8\% at CLIC for $\sqrt{s}=350$~GeV and luminosity 500 fb$^{-1}$ \cite{Abramowicz:2016zbo}, and 0.5\% at CEPC for $\sqrt{s}=240$ or 250 GeV and luminosity 5.6 ab$^{-1}$ \cite{An:2018dwb}. } The efficiency of measurement of the cross section for $ZH$ production with $Z$ decaying into lepton pairs is taken to be 0.4\% for $\sqrt{s}=240$ GeV and luminosity 10 ab$^{-1}$ \cite{TLEP}.
+The efficiency of measurement of the cross section for $ZH$ production with $Z$ decaying into lepton pairs is taken to be 0.4\% for $\sqrt{s}=240$ GeV and luminosity 10 ab$^{-1}$ \cite{TLEP}.
 It is appropriately scaled for other luminosities.
 Efficiencies for cross section measurement quoted in earlier works are 0.9\% for ILC at 250 GeV and luminosity 2 ab$^{-1}$ \cite{Asner,Fujii:2017vwa}, 3.8\% at CLIC for $\sqrt{s}=350$~GeV and luminosity 500 fb$^{-1}$ \cite{Abramowicz:2016zbo}, and 0.5\% at CEPC for $\sqrt{s}=240$ or 250 GeV and luminosity 5.6 ab$^{-1}$ \cite{An:2018dwb}.